What are the benefits of participation?

 - Books and related course materials at your JSI.

-- Each JSI may offer additional benefits, such as GRE preparation, at their discretion.
-Please check with each JSI about any additional benefits.
+- Each JSI may offer additional benefits, such as GRE preparation and study resources at their discretion.

 - Minimum of a one-time $5,000 scholarship at a PPIA graduate school if admitted for a Master’s degree.
 PPIA Fellows often receive financial offers above and beyond this minimum from their graduate program.